MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 #### Use the appropriate MPR type

-FIM provides two types of MPRs, Request and Set Transition:
+MIM provides two types of MPRs, Request and Set Transition:

 -   Request MPR (RMPR)